MinaProtocol/mina/rfcs/0018-postake-naming-conventions.md

 ## Detailed design
 [detailed-design]: #detailed-design

-The biggest source of confusion is the ambigious and non-unique use of "prev" and "next".
-The goal with these names is to remove those names and keep all names unambigious.
+The biggest source of confusion is the ambiguous and non-unique use of "prev" and "next".
+The goal with these names is to remove those names and keep all names unambiguous.
 These name changes would be reflected in the code after we agree upon them.

 ```
 Epoch Ledger: the ledger for VRF evaluations (associated with a specific epoch)